shrays/DodgeScript/README.md

 python dodger.py
 ```
 ## Caveats
 This script is not perfect.
-As it stands, there is usually only a ~50% success rate in correctly grabbing all the names from a lobby.
+As it stands, there is usually only a ~50% success rate in correctly grabbing all the names from a lobby or 8/16 players per game.
 This is because of imperfections in pytesseract, the image-to-text library used.
 This is a point that may be addressed with future updates.
 ## Prefered Usage
 Currently the script is intended for `Lunar Client` in that it has filters to remove the lunar logo from nametag readings although it can be used without lunar client by removing
 ```yml